Computer Science Foundations

 Can you help with embedded ARM Cortex-M assignments?

 Yes.
-Stanford CS107E pattern: bare-metal Raspberry Pi or Cortex-M4 programming in C and ARM assembly.
+The bare-metal embedded pattern: Raspberry Pi or Cortex-M4 programming in C and ARM assembly.
 Bootloader, GPIO, UART, SPI, I2C drivers written from scratch.
 Interrupt handlers with NVIC configuration.
 FreeRTOS for task scheduling on assignments requiring an RTOS.
 Common boards: Raspberry Pi Pico (RP2040), STM32 Nucleo, Arduino-flavored AVR for introductory work.

 Do you cover out-of-order execution and Tomasulo?

 Yes.
 Tomasulo algorithm with reservation stations, common data bus, register-renaming via reorder buffer.
 Speculative execution with branch prediction plus rollback on misprediction.
 Memory disambiguation with load-store queue.
 Verilog implementation tracks 4 instructions in flight with explicit dependency tracking.
-Advanced CMU 18-447 and Berkeley CS152 final project work.
+Advanced out-of-order processor final-project work.

 Need Computer Architecture Help?